-The recycling of wastewater potentially offers several potential benefits to Cal Water and its customers.
-Perhaps the greatest of these benefits is to help maintain a sustainable groundwater supply either through direct recharge, or by reducing potable supply needs by utilizing recycled water for appropriate uses (e.g., landscape irrigation) now being served by potable water.
-Currently, however, no wastewater is recycled for direct reuse within the Oroville District.
+The recycling of wastewater offers several potential benefits to Cal Water and its customers.
+Perhaps the greatest of these benefits is to help maintain a sustainable supply by utilizing recycled water for appropriate uses (e.g., landscape, irrigation) now being served by potable water in order to reduce potable supply needs.
+The potential volume of recycled water that can be produced is proportional to the volume of wastewater that is generated by the District, and is discussed in the following sections.